sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 Images
 ---

-Can solely be used with [Document Range](https://docs.sensible.so/docs/document-range) to return image metadata.
+Use this solely with the [Document Range](https://docs.sensible.so/docs/document-range) method to return image metadata.

 Name
 ----

 Returns one or more names.
-Does not recognize a list of names more than 6 lines long.
+Doesn't recognize a list of names more than 6 lines long.

 Recognizes names of the formats below, and variant representations of these elements such as abbreviations:
 \- First Last